About Us

 Our Story

-Local Women’s Handicrafts was founded in 2008 with a big goal: To lift women up who have been marginalized and exploited; to give them opportunity, skills, and a sense of dignity; and to spread our model of empowerment across the world.
-Nasreen Sheikh founded LWH as a small shop in Kathmandu when she was still a teenager.
-Having already survived working for two years as a child laborer in a sweatshop, she opened LWH to take control of her own destiny and give herself the kind of hope she’d previously never thought possible.
-Nasreen soon began to train local women to make handcrafted textiles they could sell at her shop.
-As she saw the women gain confidence and light return to their eyes, she realized she had the opportunity to spread this work across the world and empower disadvantaged women everywhere.
-Through the LWH entrepreneurial empowerment model, our goal is to empower 10,000 women in the world’s poorest regions by 2025 and create a textile industry that honors sustainability, human rights and dignity.
+Local Women’s Handicrafts was founded with a big goal: To lift artisans up who have been exploited in fashion industry; to provide them dignified jobs that give them opportunity, skills, and a sense of independence; Nasreen Sheikh founded LWH as a small shop in Kathmandu when she was still a teenager.
+As a survivor of Modern Slavery, she opened LWH to take control of her own destiny and give herself the kind of hope she’d previously never thought possible.
+Nasreen soon began supporting artisans who made handcrafted textiles they could sell at her shop and receive living wage.
+As she saw the artisans gain confidence and light return to their eyes, she realized she had the opportunity to support disadvantaged artisans.
+With your support we have touched 100's of artisans life.
+Our goal is to support all artisans and create a textile industry that honors sustainability, human rights and dignity.

-Our production facility teaches professional skills in fiber crafts, entrepreneurship and sustainability.
-After completing the four-year program, the women have an option to work at the center receiving a fair salary or open their own small businesses.
-Our comprehensive model supports the whole woman so she can feel safe, experience self-value and heal from trauma.
-Our focus is on ethical fashion, we model sustainability by collaborating with local farmers and small businesses.
-The women design, sew, embroider and weave, creating hemp backpacks, yoga mats, home decor, unique clothing, jewelry and shawls.
+Our focus is on responsible & Transparent fashion, we model sustainability by collaborating with local farmers and small businesses.
+The artisan design, sew, embroider and weave, creating hemp backpacks, yoga mats, home decor, unique clothing, jewelry and shawls.
 With the support of a dedicated and passionate team, we have established a safe community that’s changed hundreds of lives.
 We are determined to continue building resilient and self-sustaining communities of smart, empowered women.

 Our Brand